Louis Blessing

 Louis W. Blessing III (born November 11, 1980) is a Republican member of the Ohio Senate for the 8th district, and a former member of the Ohio House of Representatives for the 29th District.
 He is the son of Lou Blessing, who previously served in the Ohio Senate and the Ohio House of Representatives, before he was forced to step down due to term limits.

 Early life, education, and pre-political career

 Blessing was born in 1980 in Cincinnati, Ohio, the son of Louis William and Linda Ann (née Lameier) Blessing Jr. He graduated from La Salle High School in Cincinnati in 1999, and then from the University of Cincinnati in 2003, earning a B.A. in Mathematics.
 He later went on to obtain a B.S. degree in electrical engineering from the University of Cincinnati in 2007.

 As a practicing engineer, Blessing earned his professional engineer's license in 2011.

+Abortion legislation

+In 2019, Blessing co-sponsored Ohio Senate Bill 23, commonly known as the "Heartbeat Bill."
+The law prohibits abortions once a fetal heartbeat is detectable, typically around six weeks into pregnancy.
+It includes no exceptions for cases of rape or incest.
+Governor Mike DeWine signed the bill into law on April 11, 2019.

+Blessing’s support aligned with efforts by Ohio’s Republican lawmakers to significantly curtail abortion access in the state.
+SB 23 drew national attention and legal challenges upon passage.

+In September 2022, a judge in Hamilton County temporarily blocked enforcement of the bill, restoring abortion access in Ohio up to 22 weeks of pregnancy while litigation continued.